 Swerve measures cup for cup like sugar, and is one of the most popular keto-friendly sweeteners out there.
 Most people don’t experience any aftertaste, although some get a cooling sensation.
 In addition to erythritol, it also contains oligosaccharides, so some people might experience digestive discomfort.
 Swerve, like all erythritol, tends to recrystallize when it cools.

+Pure granulated erythritol is a great alternative for those that experience digestive discomfort from the oligosaccharides in granulated Swerve.
 Pure granulated erythritol is around 70% as sweet as sugar.
 The brand I’m linking here is a favorite and gets fantastic reviews.
-Most importantly, the only ingredient is erythritol.
+Most importantly, the only ingredient in the brand I’m linking is erythritol.
 If you purchase another brand, be sure to watch out for sneaky, keto-unfriendly ingredients, such as dextrose or maltodextrin (essentially just other names for types of sugar).
-Erythritol also tends to recrystallize when it cools.

 Confectioners swerve is simply the powdered version of granulated Swerve!
 Don’t want Swerve?
 So Nourished also makes powdered pure erythritol that you can find by clicking here.
 OR, if you just don’t want to buy a separate product, you can always make your own powdered Swerve, erythritol, or allulose by buzzing the granulated versions in a blender (I’ve done this many times in my Nutribullet and it works very well).